 1 Kirkland & Ellis

-Over the past year, the firm advised more than 600 investment funds with over $790 billion in total commitments, including 130 final closings worth $193 billion.
-The firm has more than 135 fund clients, including over 50 credit sponsors.
+In the last 12 months alone, Kirkland & Ellis welcomed 160 new fund formation clients, with the firm’s attorneys advising more than 600 investment funds closed and in process, exceeding $790 billion in total commitments, including 130 final closings representing $193 billion in capital commitments.
+The mandates covered more than 135 fund clients, including more than 50 unique credit sponsors.

 Speciality Finance Lender of the Year

 3 Crayhill Capital Management